lb0o/website/content/en/docs/storage/disk-encryption.md

 ```

 {{% alert color="warning" %}}
-:warning: Save the passphrase securely.
+:warning: Save the passphrase securely.<br/>
 If you lose the encryption passphrase, all encrypted data will be permanently lost.
 {{% /alert %}}

-You will need to enter master passphrase each time after restarting the LINSTOR Controller.
+You will need to enter the passphrase each time after restarting the LINSTOR Controller.
-To enter the master passphrase, use the following command:
+To enter the passphrase, use the following command:

 ```bash
 kubectl exec -i -t -n cozy-linstor deploy/linstor-controller -- linstor encryption enter-passphrase